-Anna is a Research Associate in human palaeopathology on the UKRI-funded project ‘Tobacco Health and History’.
-She is an osteoarchaeologist, specialising in the analysis and curation of human remains with a focus on the study of ancient diseases (palaeopathology).
-She has a particular interest in respiratory conditions, including the effect of air pollution, environment, living conditions, and cultural behaviours on respiratory health in different past societies.
-Prior to coming to Leicester, she worked as a Lecturer in human osteology at Cardiff University and as a Bioarchaeologist at the British Museum, where she investigated respiratory diseases in populations from Ancient Sudan.
+I am a Research Associate in human palaeopathology on the UKRI-funded project ‘Tobacco Health and History’.
+I work as an osteoarchaeologist specialising in the analysis and curation of human remains, with a focus on the study of ancient diseases (palaeopathology).
+I have a particular interest in respiratory conditions, including the effect of air pollution, environment, living conditions, and cultural behaviours on respiratory health in different past societies.
+Prior to coming to Leicester, I worked as a lecturer in human osteology at Cardiff University and as a bioarchaeologist at the British Museum, where I investigated respiratory diseases in populations from ancient Sudan.

-- Respiratory Disease in the Middle Nile Valley
+Respiratory Disease in the Middle Nile Valley (AHRC funded)

 Davies-Barrett, A. M., Antoine, D., & Roberts, C. A. (2020).
 Respiratory disease in the Middle Nile Valley: the impact of environment and aridification.
 In G. Robbins Schug (Ed.), The Routledge Handbook of the Bioarchaeology of Climate and Environmental Change (pp. 122-140).
 Abingdon: Routledge. https://doi.org/10.4324/9781351030465-8